pizzanwings13/KicksClimb/replit.md

 - **Reset Traps**: Special spaces that send player back to step 0 (keeps multiplier)
 - **Streak System**: Land 3+ consecutive safe/multiplier steps to trigger "On Fire" status

-## Multiplier System (Replacement-Based)
+## Multiplier System (Additive Stacking)
-When landing on a multiplier tile, your current multiplier is **replaced** (not stacked):
+When landing on a multiplier tile, its value is **added** to your current multiplier:
-- Example: 3x → land on 4x → becomes 4x
+- Example: Start at 1x → land on 2x tile → total becomes 3x
-- Example: 7x → land on 2x → becomes 2x
+- Example: Have 3x → land on 1.5x tile → total becomes 4.5x
+- Multipliers stack additively throughout the game

 ### Multiplier Types by Zone
 - **Steps 1-25 (Easy)**: 1.5x, 2x, 2.5x, 3x, 4x, 5x